Search Railroad Sites For:

 NJT 3926 bound for New York City.

 I walked from the south end of the east platform down a sidewalk to the station.
-I went through a tunnel under the four tracks then up a hill to the waiting train.
-I learned that this service is locally called "The Dinky" or the "PJ&B" meaning Princeton Jct and Back.
-I talked with the conductor about getting a ticket and she said just ride to Princeton and get your ticket there.
-I boarded Car 1326 for the trip to Princeton.
-The tracks made a right turn before heading straight northwest with a few slight curves.
+I went through a tunnel under the four tracks, then up a hill to the waiting train.
+I learned that this service is locally called "The Dinky" or the "PJ&B" meaning Princeton Junction and Back.
+I asked the conductor about getting a ticket and she advised me to ride to Princeton and purchase my ticket there.
+I boarded car 1326 for the trip.
+The tracks made a right turn before heading northwest with a few slight curves.
 We crossed Stoney Brook with Carnegie being seen off to the east before we entered the campus of Princeton University.
 We came to a stop at the stone station located on University Place.
-I detrained and purchased a round trip ticket.

 Princeton, New Jersey

-Car 1326 at Princeton.
-After enjoying the fresh morning air, I returned on the 9:18 AM and for the 5 minute trip back to Princeton Jct.
+After enjoying the fresh morning air, I returned on the 9:18 AM train for the five minute trip back to Princeton Junction.

-One lat picture after I returned to Princeton Jct for more passenger train action.
+One last picture after I returned to Princeton Jct for more passenger train action.

 NJT 3936 for New York.